Back to blog

 Problem #2: Unknown Management Companies

-Include: management company name, portal URL, phone number, direct email for document ordering, typical turnaround time, rush fee policy, and any quirks (like requiring an account number to order).
+Include management company name, portal URL, phone number, direct email for document ordering, typical turnaround time, rush fee policy, and any quirks (like requiring an account number to order).

 Problem #3: Missing the Master Association

 In large planned communities, the property may be in a sub-HOA and a master HOA.
 Each requires separate documents.
 Missing the master association means missing payoffs that need to happen at closing.
+I've seen this blow up a deal at the table.

 The fix: Always ask: "Is there a master association?"
 Check the title commitment for references to master declarations.
 In markets like South Florida, assume there's a master association until you confirm there isn't.